Maine Coons are enormous cats, which can leave many owners wondering what to feed their gentle giants, and when.

 Here’s what could happen if you feed your kitten adult cat food:

-- Weight Loss: Kittens that eat adult cat food instead of kitten food will not get as much protein or fat as they need, which can cause weight loss.
+- Weight Loss: Kittens who eat adult cat food instead of kitten food will not get as much protein or fat as they need, which can cause weight loss.

 - Obesity: Ironically, while feeding your kitten adult cat food can cause your kitten to become underweight, it can also cause them to become overweight.
 Since adult cat food does not contain enough protein for kittens, your kitten might be extra hungry, leading to overeating.